petervanness/Stock-Growth-Period-Percent/README.md

 # Stock-Growth-Period-Percent
-Calculates percentage of periods in which selected stocks grew in a selected time span
+Calculates percentage of periods in which selected stocks grew in a designated time span

 A basic program using the yfinance package to calculate percentage of periods in which a stock grew in a selected time span.
 The general idea is oriented towards options trading because the inputs for the percentage are a binary calculation: up or down, rather than any specific value change.